apache/cordova-plugin-wkwebview-engine/README.md

 Cordova WKWebView Engine
 ======

 This plugin is an extension of the [Apache Cordova WKWebView plugin](https://github.com/apache/cordova-plugin-wkwebview-engine).
-It includes enhancements to resolve some of the issues surrounding XHR requests and resolves some DOM exception issues.
-Ionic is working with the cordova team to get the changes merged into the official Cordova plugin.
-After the beta testing period, our hope is to make this plugin a default part of Ionic.
+It includes enhancements to resolve some of the issues surrounding XHR requests, along with some DOM exception issues.
+Ionic is working with the Cordova team to fully test these changes with the eventual goal of merging the updates into the official Cordova plugin.
+After the beta testing period, our hope is to make the WKWebView plugin an Ionic default so all users can easily take advantage of this plugin's improved performance over UIWebView.

-This plugin is only used by iOS, so ensure the `cordova-ios` platform is installed.
-This plugin requires the `cordova-ios` platform version to be `4.0` or greater.
+The WKWebView plugin is only used by iOS, so ensure the `cordova-ios` platform is installed.
+Additionly, the `cordova-ios` platform version must be `4.0` or greater.

 Installation Instructions
 -------------------

-Ensure the latest Cordova CLI is installed.
-Sudo may or may not be required.
+Ensure the latest Cordova CLI is installed:  (Sudo may be required)

 ```
-sudo npm install cordova -g
+npm install cordova -g
 ```

-Ensure the iOS platform has been added
+Ensure the `ios` platform has been added:

 ```
 ionic platform ls